Tyler Goodrham

-Career
+Club career

 On 12 November 2019, after graduating from Oxford United's academy, Goodrham made his debut for the club in a 4–1 EFL Trophy win against Crawley Town, becoming Oxford's youngest ever player in the process, aged 16 years and 98 days.
 In September 2021 he had his first senior loan when he joined Southern Football League Premier Division South side Hayes & Yeading United.
 He was recalled on 18 November after a successful loan spell with Hayes reaching the first round of the FA Cup and the team challenging at the top of the table.

 On 16 December 2021, Goodrham joined National League South side Slough Town on a one-month loan deal.

 Goodrham made his League One debut for Oxford as a late substitute against Cambridge United on 6 August 2022 and scored the winning goal in injury time.

+International career

+On 31 August 2023, Goodrham received his first call up to the Republic of Ireland U21 squad for their 2025 UEFA European Under-21 Championship qualification fixtures against Turkey U21 and San Marino U21 on 8 and 12 September 2023.